nchikurova/history-of-blockchain/README.md

 Besides names mentioned above, there are several more personalities that are connected to Satoshi Nakomoto’s name.
 However, the candidates above are the most well-known people who are related to Nakomoto and Bitcoin and all of them are members of the cypherpunk community, which leads me to the next possible extension of my project.

+### The Cypherpunk Movement

+	The cypherpunk movement is the community that is advocating for the privacy of individuals through cryptography.
+This movement was founded in the early 1990s by a few scientists who started to meet regularly to discuss their work and related ideas.
+They also created the Cypherpunk mailing list in which many proposals and developments were discussed including the ones that later lead to Bitcoin.
+Eric Hughes, one of the first cypherpunks, wrote “A Cypherpunk Manifesto”, where he describes the key principle of cypherpunk movement - the importance of privacy.
+“Privacy is necessary for an open society in the electronic age.
+Privacy is not secrecy.
+A private matter is something one doesn't want the whole world to know, but a secret matter is something one doesn't want anybody to know.
+Privacy is the power to selectively reveal oneself to the world” (Hughes).

+  The ideas explained in the Cypherpunk Manifesto became the fundamental concepts for early attempts of developing digital currencies.
+The concepts presented in the Cypherpunk Manifesto are as relevant today as they were in 1993:

+	> We must defend our own privacy if we expect to have any.
+We must come together and 	create systems which allow anonymous transactions to take place.
+People have been 	defending their own privacy for centuries with whispers, darkness, envelopes, closed doors, 	secret handshakes, and couriers.
+The technologies of the past did not allow for strong 	privacy, but electronic technologies do (Hughes).